Insper/rl/docs/classes/03_games/index.md

 ## Tic-tac-toe environment and agents

-Tic-tac-toe is a very simple game.
-It is a very simple game because it has a very small search space and when we have a very small search space we usually can solve those types of problems in a manual way.
-Besides that, this is a very good game to test very simple adversarial search algorithms.
-For this reason, some environments simulate this game, like [PettingZoo from Farama project](https://pettingzoo.farama.org/environments/classic/tictactoe/) or [Kaggle Environments Project](https://github.com/Kaggle/kaggle-environments).
+Tic-tac-toe is a very simple game because it has a very small search space and in this case we usually can solve those types of problems in a manual way.
+Besides, this is a very good game to test very simple adversarial search algorithms.
+For this reason, some environments simulate this game, as [PettingZoo from Farama project](https://pettingzoo.farama.org/environments/classic/tictactoe/) or [Kaggle Environments Project](https://github.com/Kaggle/kaggle-environments).

 In the code below we are using the PettingZoo project to simulate a tic-tac-toe game: